Scramble Header Logo

 If we had to choose just two torches (a main + backup) for year-round use, we'd go with Petzl's Actik Core with the e+Lite emergency headlamp as backup.
 Both are superb performers, both natively use lithium-based batteries; the rechargeable Actik can be topped up and the e+Lite's CR2032s weigh almost nothing (so plenty of spares won't weigh you down or fill your pack).

 Being a "fear the worst, hope for the best" kind of person, I would still like an additional (third) torch for multi-week treks.
-In this regard, a case can be made for both the iProtec 100 (or a similarly reliable lightweight single AA battery narrow beam torch) and the Petzl Tikkina (especially now they're "Hybrid" and will accept the Core battery from the Actik should it fail).
+In this regard, a case can be made for both the Lumintop Tool AA and the Petzl Tikkina (especially now they're "Hybrid" and will accept the Core battery from the Actik should it fail).
+However, if ones budget allows, the supplemental combo of the Manker E02 and the Rovyvon A1X is an interesting double-headed alternative to the Tool AA and bridges the gap between it and the Tikkina.

 I think the choice comes down to how much night-trekking you expect to do.
-If you want an additional backup for the Actik to cover its ability to light the way through treacherous terrain, then a torch like the iProtec 100 (with an Energizer Lithium Ultimate AA) would serve that purpose.
-If you want a more all-round backup and feel the e+Lite is more of a last resort, then an empty Tikkina (at 49g) would fit the bill.
+If you want an additional backup for the Actik to cover its ability to light the way through treacherous terrain, then the torches in RovyVon's Aurora 1 series serve that purpose.
+If you want a more all-round backup and feel the e+Lite is more of a last resort, then either an empty Tikkina (at 49g) or the Manker E02 would fit the bill.

 Product Images